 This year's Grand Marshal is Jay Harris, anchor of ESPN SportsCenter.
 Harris is anchor of the 6:00 PM edition of SportsCenter, ESPN's flagship sports news and information program.
 Harris joined ESPN's team coverage of the NBA Finals in June 2014.

-Awards are given each year to Best Float, Best Overall Performance, Best Costume, Best Musical Performance, and Best Community Spirit.
-Tracy Flater, Darlene Zoller and Sean Harris of the Playhouse on Park will be judging.
-The parade winners are:
+Awards are given to Best Float, Best Overall Performance, Best Costume, Best Musical Performance, and Best Community Spirit.
+Be creative and make your contingent stand out from the rest … and win!

-BEST MUSICAL GROUP - Hartford Magnet Trinity College Academy
+BEST MUSICAL GROUP -- Hartford Magnet Trinity College Academy Marching Band

 The genesis of the Park Road Parade started in 1998 as a celebration of the completion of a two-year road reconstruction and beautification project which bonded both businesses and residents of the area.
 The project spanned Prospect Avenue to South Quaker Lane and included a new pavement, streetlights, and sidewalks.
 The theme then and now is to celebrate the neighborhood: its diversity of people, businesses and culture.
 Bring the whole family to this wonderful celebration of West Hartford!